 }

-With subscriptions, you can build highly interactive applications that keep users engaged with up-to-the-second data.
+With subscriptions, you can build highly interactive applications that keep users engaged with real-time data.

 const DataLoader = require('dataloader');